-We can naively adapt the previous Quillen model defined in the category of directed graphs to the category of undirected graphs: so, we define the Quillen model obtained by counting elements of the family $(c^p_U)_{p\in N-\{0\}}$.
-A morphism $f:X\rightarrow Y$ of $UGph$ is a weak equivalence of this Quillen model if and only for for every strictly positive integer, the map $Hom(c^p_U,X)\rightarrow Hom(c^p_U,Y)$ induced by $f$ is bijective.
-Thus $f$ induces a bijection between the $p$-cycles of $X$ and the $p$-cycles of $Y$ for every strictly positive integer, but the image of a cycle without backtracking by $f$ is not necessarily a cycle without backtracking.
-This Quillen model is essentially trivial as shows the following result:
+{\bf Remark.} We can naively adapt the previous closed model defined in the category of directed graphs to the category of undirected graphs: so, we define the closed model obtained by counting elements of the family $(c^p_U)_{p\in N-\{0\}}$.
+A morphism $f:X\rightarrow Y$ of $UGph$ is a weak equivalence for this closed model if and only if for every strictly positive integer $p$, the map $Hom(c^p_U,X)\rightarrow Hom(c^p_U,Y)$ induced by $f$ is bijective.
+Thus, $f$ induces a bijection between the $p$-cycles of $X$, and the $p$-cycles of $Y$ for every strictly positive integer, but the image of a cycle without backtracking by $f$ is not necessarily a cycle without backtracking.
+This closed model is essentially trivial as shows the following result: